jchapuis/fullstackscala-scaladays2025/slides.md

  - Just a standard Scala app with a `main`
  - Inject Laminar-managed root node in `<app>` element in `index.html`'s `<body>`

-^ - But, what is actually a scalajs app, you might ask?
+^- But, what is actually a scalajs app, you might ask?
+ - BULLETS
  - well, it's just a standard scala app with a main method
  - make use of laminar's renderOnDomContentLoaded() which hooks laminar root element to an app DOM element in index.html